 Benefits accrued from unpaid periods and under VEKL

-Unpaid periods are periods during which a person receives a social benefit that, under certain conditions, will affect pension accrual.
-Unpaid periods include periods on a parental, a sickness or an unemployment allowance.
-The grounds on which various unpaid periods impact on final earnings-related pension income are set out in earnings-related pension acts.
+Unpaid periods are periods during which a person receives a social benefit that may, under certain conditions, affect pension accrual.
+Unpaid periods include periods on a parental, sickness or unemployment allowance.
+The grounds on which various unpaid periods impact on the final amount of earnings-related pension are set out in earnings-related pension acts.

 Benefits accrued on the basis of child home care allowance and the completion of degrees and qualifications are funded by the State.
-These benefits are based on the Act on Compensation for Pension Accrual from State Funds for Periods of Caring for a Child Aged under Three and Periods of Study (VEKL).
+These benefits are based on the Act on Compensation for Pension Accrual from State Funds for Periods of Childcare and Periods of Study (VEKL).

 The benefits received for unpaid periods and based on VEKL are recorded in the earnings-related pension scheme’s earnings register.
 Benefits for unpaid periods are also recorded for persons who have no employment history and who therefore are not covered by the earnings-related pension scheme.